Guigui14460/portfolio/README.md

 ```

 ## Commands
-To open the developer server and the application on the browser :
+To open the developer server and the application on the browser:
 ```shell
 $ npm start
 $ pnpm run start # if using pnpm
 ```
-To launch tests :
+To launch tests:
 ```shell
 $ npm test
 $ pnpm run test # if using pnpm
 ```
-To generate the app for production :
+To generate the app for production:
 ```shell
 $ npm run build
 $ pnpm run build # if using pnpm